-Paranormal activity has been reported throughout haunted Wisconsin with some very sinister and malevolent entities terrorizing home and business owners.
-Phantom men and women have been seen on highways, in cemeteries, and at private homes.
-No place seems safe from ghosts when they wish to make their presence known at these haunted places in Wisconsin.
+In Wisconsin, haunted places filled with paranormal activity include some very malevolent entities terrorizing home and business owners.
+Phantom men and women wander Wisconsin highways, cemeteries and private homes.
+No place seems safe from sinister ghosts when they wish to make their presence known at these haunted areas in Wisconsin.

 Wisconsin's Most Haunted Ruins - Summerwind Mansion in Land O' Lakes

 The Journal Sentinel lists Summerwind Mansion (also known as Lamont Mansion) as Wisconsin's most haunted place.
 The mansion was originally a fishing lodge, built in the early 1900s.
 At one time, it was owned by US Secretary of Commerce Robert Patterson Lamont who served during the Herbert Hoover administration.